Potentiometer shaft extension

 One of the challenges in turning an old tube radio into a cool

 other knobs are multi position switches and tunning knobs with a spool driving a dial cord.
 So you need additional pots anyway to fill those positions.
-As a result you have to find a way to install one or more brand new potentiometers with short shafts.
+As a result you have to find a way to install one or more brand new potentiometers with short shafts and extend those to the proper length.

 First, I am going to list other options I tried before developing a final solution.